What do we owe

 Through our Quarterman & Keller Scholarships and Financial Literacy Academy we invest in Black students, Black educators, and social justice education that engages local communities where large numbers of ancestors of the enslaved live.

-We recruit attorneys and title companies to assist descendants of the enslaved with heirs property challenges to promote Black land ownership and generational wealth.
+We assist descendants of the enslaved with heirs property challenges and land preservation to promote Black land ownership and generational wealth.
 We also advocate for and fund sacred Black spaces.

 We believe personal relationships and redress are key to our nation’s healing and repair.
 We center descendant-families of the enslaved and of enslavers, encourage acknowledgement and repair, and amplify their stories through Narrative.

 White people: You can help repair racial injustice now.